blukatdevelopment/UnchainedWorldsOld/character_creation/cultures_volume_1.md

 known as handspeak.
 The ways of the silent are guarded from outsiders, and involve a harsh regimen of martial arts, scholarly study, and magical training.

+Only a select few mages outside of the silent culture know it's true purpose, which is to safeguard any of the magical secrets that could be used to bring about a new age of Titans.
+Rather than destroy this knowledge, individual silent are trusted only with pieces of the entire puzzle, and it is strictly forbidden to share those secrets except when training successors.
+The only major exception to the secrecy of the silent is in communication with mages deemed responsible enough to cooperate in this goal.

 ```
 Languages: Common(read/write and hear, but not speak), handspeak
 ```